Glasgow School of Art: Degree show after Mackintosh building fire

 It features work by graduating students across the School of Design and the Mackintosh School of Architecture.

-The Architecture and Design show is taking place in the new Reid Building and the city's Glue Factory is hosting the Master of Fine Art show.'Challenging time'
+The Architecture and Design show is taking place in the new Reid Building and the city's Glue Factory is hosting the Master of Fine Art show.

 Fine art students - whose work was worst-affected by the fire - have each provided an image for a special exhibition of digital prints at the nearby McLellan Galleries.